tahkisis/Browser-Isolation/README.md

 To use the script, you will need to replace the following value with the correct path to the web browser executable file on your system:
 •	"C:\path\to\browser.exe": This is the path to the web browser executable file.
 After running the script, you can use the "Browser" shortcut on the desktop to launch the web browser inside the Windows Sandbox.
 Every time you open the web browser, the Windows Sandbox will be launched automatically and the web browser will be opened inside the sandbox.
+1/13/2022 Fixed this to autolaunch up use of default browser within windows